katerina2901/NLA_Topology_team/README.md

 # Topology optimization process

 In the current project we want to solve the topology optimisatopn problem for mechanical structures.
-The reference paper is https://www.degruyter.com/document/doi/10.1515/rnam-2019-0018/html .
+The reference [paper]([https://github.com/ISosnovik/top](https://www.degruyter.com/document/doi/10.1515/rnam-2019-0018/html)) by Ivan Sosnovik and  Ivan Oseledets.

 Our pipeline for solving the problem:
 -use SIMP method to perform the initial iterations and get the distribution with non-binary densities;